Cooksville's brick schoolhouse, c.1850 |

 In 1980, the historic Schoolhouse was listed in the National Register and the State Register of Historic Places as part of the official Cooksville Historic District, and the Schoolhouse was also included in the Town of Porter’s new Cooksville Historic District preservation zoning, as well.

-to see herself and her Cooksville students
+Teacher Edith Cavey Johnson was surprised to see herself and her Cooksville students at a Community Center history program. |

 The historic Schoolhouse continues to serve the Village and others as the Cooksville Community Center, providing a setting for members and friends to hold various events—music, lectures, weddings, plays, and meetings.